What is the CMMC?

 The practices you need to implement are dependent on what Maturity Level you wish to achieve.
-Maturity Level Maturity Level 1 has 17 required practices, Level 3 has 130, and level 5 has 171.
-The Practices are cumulative, so Level 4 includes all practices from Levels 1-4, but nothing from Level 5.
+Maturity Level Maturity Level 1 has 17 required practices, Level 2 has 110, and level 3 has not been determined yet, but will be based upon NIST SP 800-172.

 What are Processes, and how do they relate to the rest of this?

-The CMMC describes Processes as a way to measure organizational maturity; they are really about documentation, organizational oversight, and governance.
-The Process maturity levels are also cumulative.
+Processes were phased out in CMMC 2.0 In version 1.0 the CMMC describes Processes as a way to measure organizational maturity; they are really about documentation, organizational oversight, and governance.
+While these are not part of CMMC 2.0, they may return in future iterations.
+The Process maturity levels were also cumulative.